Well Schools

 A Well School journey takes time and takes planning.
 Evidence shows that advocating staff wellbeing, staff recognition and allowing staff to have autonomy over staff wellbeing in their schools can lead to positive outcomes.

-It also shows that pupils are who are happier and healthier has had a positive impact on pupils’ engagement with learning and academic performance.
+It also shows that pupils who are happier and healthier has had a positive impact on pupils’ engagement with learning and academic performance.

 Here you will find the summary reports, school profiles and case studies from the Well Schools research conducted by the University of Manchester and case studies from Trusts where they have improved education outcomes through a Well School approach.